a-bagrov/StartupManager/README.md

 try
 {
     using var cert = X509Certificate.CreateFromSignedFile(exePath);
-    //digital signature exist, but it can be self signed }
+    //digital signature exists, but it can be self signed }
 catch(CryptographicException)
 {